 Hearty Beer-Based Main Dishes

 Having teased your palate with tantalizing appetizers, it’s time to present the main course.
 Beer is not just for drinking or appetizers; it can be the star ingredient in your main dishes too, from marinating meats to adding depth to stews.
+The way you cook with beer—whether you simmer, braise, or bake—can significantly influence the flavor and texture of the final dish.
 Let’s explore how beer can transform your main dishes, from ale-marinated grilled steak to beer-braised chicken with root vegetables.

 Ale-Marinated Grilled Steak